bodrick/awesome/TOPICS.md

 *   [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗 Transformers: State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 *   [MagnivOrg/prompt-layer-library](https://github.com/MagnivOrg/prompt-layer-library) - 🍰 PromptLayer - Maintain a log of your prompts and OpenAI API requests.
 Track, debug, and replay old completions.
-*   [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use & supercharged open-source AI metadata tracker (experiment tracking, AI agents tracing)
+*   [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use modular observability for AI Systems.
+Extensible, scalable and modular.
 *   [salesforce/logai](https://github.com/salesforce/logai) - LogAI - An open-source library for log analytics and intelligence
 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
 Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.
 *   [nateraw/stable-diffusion-videos](https://github.com/nateraw/stable-diffusion-videos) - Create 🔥 videos with Stable Diffusion by exploring the latent space and morphing between text prompts